 - Individuals who experience sleepwalking, night terrors, or bed wetting are in this stage of sleep

 - Stage 5: Rapid Eye Movement (REM)

-- Your eyes dart back and forth
+- The eyes rapidly dart back and forth beneath the eyelids

-- Dreams become more intricate and memorable
+- Dreams are often more complex and memorable

 The length of time spent in deep sleep phases varies with age, as does the ability to sleep soundly (young children and older adults tend to be lighter sleepers).
 The amount of sleep recommended for different age categories varies, as well.